From body politics to black bodies in chains, from Beyoncé to Banting, these are the stories that sent the internet into overdrive this past year.

-'Exhibit B' performers and theatre representatives have expressed anger over the shutting down of Brett Bailey's live exhibition.
+Theatre representatives have expressed anger over the shutting down of Brett Bailey's 'Exhibit B', but a protester says they didn't call for a ban.

 Theatre director Brett Bailey feels that his right to address racism in his own creative way, as a white South African, has been challenged.